 Host an intern.
 PEA places Bright Solar Futures graduates into funded summer internships each year.
-If you work in the clean energy sector and are interested in hosting one of our students as an intern, contact PEA’s Solar Training Fellow Joe Wilson at firstname.lastname@example.org.
+If you work in the clean energy sector and are interested in hosting one of our students as an intern, contact email@example.com.

 Green Retrofit Immersive Training (GRIT) Program

-PEA is developing and launching the new Green Retrofit Immersive Training (GRIT) Program, which has three core components: an 11-week hybrid training including hands-on labs, a 6-week internship rehabilitating affordable housing units, and placement into living wage jobs with contractors performing green home retrofits.
-The 11-week Retrofit Installer Technician training will take place at the Energy Coordinating Agency and prepare students for five industry certifications including OSHA 10, OSHA 40 HAZWOPER (Hazardous Waste Operations and Emergency Response), EPA Lead RRP, BPI WHASI (Whole House Air Sealing and Insulation), and NCCER Level 1 (Carpentry, Electrical, and Plumbing).
+PEA launched the Green Retrofit Immersive Training (GRIT) Program in 2021, which has three core components: an 12-week training including hands-on labs, an internship, and placement into living wage jobs with contractors performing green home retrofits.
+The Philadelphia Energy Authority, in partnership with Ride To Work LLC, Episcopal Community Services, and the Energy Coordinating Agency offers the 12-week Retrofit Installer Technician training that prepare students for five industry certifications including OSHA 10, OSHA 40 HAZWOPER (Hazardous Waste Operations and Emergency Response), EPA Lead RRP, BPI WHASI (Whole House Air Sealing and Insulation), and NCCER Level 1 (Carpentry, Electrical, and Plumbing).